Is this as good as it gets?

 You too?

-For years, my life looked good from the outside.
-But on the inside I felt stuck.
-I was caught in cycles of unhealthy relationships, numbing a deep sense of disconnection with drinking, video games, and work.
-I was considered a leader.
-Nobody saw the emptiness underneath.
+For years my life looked good from the outside.
+Inside, I was stuck, and had been long before anyone noticed: cycles of unhealthy relationships, numbing the disconnection with drinking, video games, and work.
+People called me a leader.
+But the me that everyone praised wasn't the me that was hurting.

-What actually shifted things were relationships.
-A therapist and a mentor didn't just give me advice.
-They offered what Dr. Todd Hall calls relational knowledge.
-They helped me feel seen.
-They loved me into loving myself, others, and — for the first time — connecting with God.
+What actually changed me were relationships.
+A therapist and a mentor didn't just give me advice; they helped me feel seen.
+They loved me into loving myself, other people, and, for the first time, experiencing God's love.
+I had to learn what it means to be a secure base by first learning how badly I needed one.

 My journey isn't over.
-But it's why I do this work.
+But it's why I do this work: to be the steady presence I was given.

 Ready to begin?